 1. I hardly ever take a diaper bag with me on errands anymore.
 During the newborn stage, I quadruple checked to make sure my diaper bag was well stocked and packed in my car before I went anywhere.
 Now that Hayden is older and doesn’t need a bottle when we’re out, or rarely needs a diaper change or clothes change while running errands, I just make sure I have a pack of wipes and a spare diaper for short trips out of the house.
 I feel less encumbered and we always seem to manage just fine.
-While I like knowing my diaper bag is there when I really need it, like trips and all-day outings, more than anything I like just leaving it at home.
+But I like knowing my diaper bag is there when I really need it, like trips and all-day outings.

 3. I don’t consistently read to my third child.
 I read religiously with my first two, at bedtime, nap time and anytime in between, but sadly, we just don’t have a strong disciplined habit of sitting down and reading with him.
 It’s something my husband and I both know we need to work on, because every expert will agree that reading to infants and babies is very important, but until then, he receives the benefit of hearing his brother and sister both read,and hears us read to them plenty.

 4. Sometimes, I let him sleep in his clothes.
 Yes, some days we are out late, or I may have just changed his clothes right before dinner and he didn’t make a mess, so we leave them on for bedtime.
-Some may call this lazy, but I call it being efficient resourceful, because that’s one less outfit I have to wash, which saves me time and money.
+Some may call this lazy, but I call it being efficient, because that’s one less outfit I have to wash, saving me time and money.

 5. I don’t baby proof the entire house.
-With each baby we have in fact baby proofed less and less.
-After a while you start to take note of what your baby and toddler actually get into, and areas they are drawn to, and baby proof those.
-You also realize that some areas you thought needed proofing, the baby never even takes an interest in, like top drawers that contain simple kitchen tools or hair brushes.
-Instead of going overboard and proofing everything in the house — like we did with our first child — we focus our energy on the important areas, and forget about the rest.
+With each baby, we have in fact baby proofed less and less.
+After a while I started to take note of what my kids actually got into and areas they are drawn to, and baby proofed those.
+I also realized that they never even took an interest in some areas that I thought needed proofing, like top drawers that contain simple kitchen tools or hair brushes.
+Instead of going overboard and proofing everything in the house — like we did with our first child — we now focus our energy on the important areas.